onthegomap/planetiler/planetiler-custommap/README.md

 * `type`: One of `boolean`, `string`, `direction`, or `long`
 * `output`: The name of the typed key that will be presented to the attribute logic

-### Feature Zoom Specification
+### Feature Zoom Override

-Specifies the zoom inclusion rules for this feature.
+Specifies a zoom-based inclusion rules for this feature.
-* `min_zoom` - Minimum zoom to render this feature
+* `min` - Minimum zoom to render a feature matching this rule
-* `max_zoom` - Maximum zoom to render this feature
+* `tag` - List of tags for which this rule applies.
+Tags are specified as a list of key/value pairs

 ### Attributes